Trachycarpus, the frost hardy evergreen palm for UK gardens

 Trachycarpus wagnerianus (Miniature or Dwarf Chasun Palm)

-Also referred to as a Waggie this is a type of Trachycarpus that is a much slower grower.
+Also referred to as a Waggie this is now officially referred to as Trachycarpus fortunei var. wagnerianus.
+A slow grower.
 It certainly is very different with smaller stiffer leaves and generally looks tighter and tidier.
 This is considered more preferable by many growers due to its smaller leaves that are more resistant to winds.

 Although slower growing it will eventually grow as tall as T. fortunei and you should expect it to reach a maximum height over a longer period.
 If you have a young specimen then you may not expect it to take off in terms of growth until its second or third year as it likes to put its energy into root development first.
 It is also believed that in the UK at least it is also not as hardy as there were many reports of Waggie losses in gardens where Trachy specimens remained untouched by very cold and prolongled spells such as winter 2010 and 2011.